Bringing discrete-time Langevin splitting methods into agreement with thermodynamics: Generalized Splitting

 The general treatment above shows that the two independent noise contributions from the two applications of the successive thermodynamic half-step operations $\widetilde{\rm O}$ produce two {\it independent} noise contributions, $\beta^{n+1}$ and $\beta^{n+\frac{1}{2}}$, for on-site and half-step times, respectively.
 This separation between half-step and on-site noise allows us to propose a novel half-step velocity, which simultaneously satisfies both desirable drift and statistical sampling properties.
 This velocity applies to any of the GJ methods and can be written

-where $\langle\beta^\ell\beta^{n+\frac{1}{2}}\rangle=0$.
+where $\langle\beta^\ell\beta^{n+\frac{1}{2}}\rangle=0$, and where the choice $\pm$ is arbitrary since the noise is Gaussian.
 For linear systems the velocity has the correct statistical properties regardless of the choices of $d_A$, $d_B$, and $c_2$.
 Thus, it is a half-step velocity by the anti-symmetric correlation with $r^n$ and $r^{n+1}$; it produces the correct kinetic energy for methods that produce correct configurational statistics; and it gives the correct drift velocity for constant force $f$.
+The half-step velocity in Eq.~(\ref{eq:new_half_step}) is derived for the specific form of the GJ methods, and it does therefore not directly apply to BAOAB.
+Replacing $c_3$ in Eq.~(\ref{eq:new_half_step}) with $c_1$ will make this new velocity applicable to BAOAB.
+The BAOAB trajectories combined with the half-step velocity in Eq.~(\ref{eq:us}), for $d_A=d_B=1$, are similar to those that arise from the so-called Langevin ``middle" method \cite{Li2017}.
+Thus, the GJ methods with the half-step velocity of Eq.~(\ref{eq:new_half_step}) therefore produce better accuracy for both configurational and kinetic measures than what is accomplished by the ``middle scheme".

 The new half-step velocity can be incorporated into a leap-frog GJ algorithm as follows

 and it can also be expressed into the a compact GJ form together with the on-site velocity $v^n$:

 It is worth clarifying that the use of the second, independent noise contribution $\beta^{n+\frac{1}{2}}$ within the time step is exclusively for the half-step velocity, and it is therefore not in conflict with the result of Ref.~\cite{JDF2}, stating that there can only be one stochastic variable per time step for the configurational coordinate $r^n$ to be statistically correct.
 We notice that this new half step velocity coincides with the previously identified statistically correct half-step velocity for the GJ-III method, where $c_3=1$ \cite{GJ} (see also Eq.~(\ref{eq:GJ-u})).